-Green Flake who weighed nearly two hundred pounds at the age of sixteen, was chosen as one of three “colored servants” (Oscar Cosby and Hark Lay were the others) in the vanguard LDS pioneer company of 143 men, three women, and two children who made the journey from Winter Quarters, Nebraska to Utah in 1847.
-When the western trek began on April 17, Brigham Young, President of the LDS Church, assigned Flake to be a member of the fourteen-member advance party.
+Green Flake, who weighed nearly two hundred pounds at the age of sixteen, was chosen as one of three “colored servants” (Oscar Cosby and Hark Lay were the others) in the vanguard LDS pioneer company of 143 men, 3 women, and 2 children who made the journey from Winter Quarters, Nebraska to Utah in 1847.
+When the western trek began on April 17, Brigham Young, president of the LDS Church, assigned Flake to be a member of the fourteen-member advance party.
 Flake was also Young’s personal driver on the journey.
 When Young became ill in early July, Orson Pratt was assigned to lead the advance party to find the trail to the Salt Lake Valley.
-Green was with Pratt and on July 22 rode in the first wagon that entered the Valley.
+Green was with Pratt and on July 22 rode in the first wagon that entered the valley.

-Upon settling in Utah Territory Green built a log cabin in what is now the Cottonwood area and planted crops in anticipation of his owner’s arrival.
+Upon settling in Utah Territory, Green built a log cabin in what is now the Cottonwood area and planted crops in anticipation of his owner’s arrival.
 When James and Agnes Flake arrived in 1848, Green Flake greeted them.
-Around 1850 Green married Martha Crosby, also a slave of Mormon pioneers and half-sister of Hark Lay.
-The couple had two children, Lucinda, born in 1854 and Abe born in 1857.
+Around 1850, Green married Martha Crosby, who also a slave of Mormon pioneers and half-sister of Hark Lay.
+The couple had two children, Lucinda, born in 1854, and Abe, born in 1857.
 When the widowed Agnes Flake moved to San Bernardino, California in 1854, Green Flake remained behind and was freed by Brigham Young later that year.
-The entire Flake family were listed as free residents of Union County, Utah Territory according to the 1860 U.S. census.
+The entire Flake family were listed as free residents of Union County, Utah Territory according to the 1860 U.S. Census.